TheRenegadeCoder/sample-programs-website/docs/languages/solidity/index.md

 contract.
 They allow the performance of credible transactions without third-parties.

-The contracts used in this sense are the exact same as the regular contracts you’re familiar with.
+The contracts used in this sense are the exact same as the regular contracts you're familiar with.
 By removing the human factor and voiding the need for a third-party, people and business are able to save money and reduce the chance of fraud.
 Smart contracts are the main driving force of blockchains.